What is a Laboratory Technician?

-The ideal skill set for someone moving into project engineering includes:
+The ideal skill set for someone moving into a Laboratory Technician role includes:

 - Numerical Skills – often needed for the successful running of experiments or reporting of results

 - Team Working – may be required to work as part of a lab-based team or production line, must be able to work in close coordination with other team members

 - Attention To Detail – must be very precise in all activities, following protocols and quality procedures closely, noticing quickly if something is deviating from expected results

 - Organisational Skills – should be running tests in a strictly methodical way as well as maintaining the overall organization of the laboratory and its supplies and equipment

 - Written Communication Skills – must keep clear and concise records of laboratory activities and experimentation results in accordance with internal SOPs as well as external regulatory requirements